-FreeStyle is an edge- and line-based non-photorealistic (NPR) rendering engine.
+Freestyle is an edge/line-based non-photorealistic (NPR) rendering engine.
 It relies on mesh data and Z-depth information to draw lines on selected edge types.
 Various line styles can be added to produce artistic („hand drawn“, „painted“, etc.) or technical (hard line) looks.

-FreeStyle settings are located in the new Render Layers tab.
+Freestyle settings are located in the View Layer properties.

-One render layer can only have one view map.
-A view map holds the edge detection settings (Crease Angle, Culling toggle, Face Smoothness toggle, Material Boundaries toggle, Sphere Radius and Kr Derivative Epsilon advanced options).
+One view layer can only have one view map.
+A view map holds the edge detection settings (Crease Angle, Culling toggle, Face Smoothness toggle, Material Boundaries toggle, Sphere Radius, and Kr Derivative Epsilon advanced options).

 A line set controls which line types and selections will be rendered, from lines based on your scene.

-Highly memory demanding: All mesh objects in a render layer are loaded at once.
+Highly memory demanding: All mesh objects in a view layer are loaded at once.